Cray-HPE/docs-csm/upgrade/1.2/scripts/sls/README.SLS_Upgrade.md

 1. What is the internal VLAN and the site-routable IP subnet for the new CAN or CHN?

-1. Is there a need to preserve any existing IP address(es) during the CAN-to-CMN migration?
+1. Is there a need to preserve any existing IP addresses during the CAN-to-CMN migration?

    * One example is the `external-dns` IP address used for DNS lookups of system resources from site DNS servers.
 Changes to `external-dns` often require changes to site resources with requisite process and timeframes from other groups.
 For